TVTX INVESTOR ALERT: Bronstein, Gewirtz And Grossman, LLC Announces An Investigation Into Travere Therapeutics, Inc. And Encourages Investors To Conta...

-NEW YORK, Oct.
-2, 2024 /PRNewswire/ -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC is investigating potential claims on behalf of purchasers of Travere Therapeutics, Inc. ("Travere" or "the Company") (NASDAQ: TVTX ).
-Investors who purchased Travere securities are encouraged to obtain additional information and assist the investigation by visiting the firm's site: bgandg/TVTX .
+(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Oct.
+07, 2024 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC is investigating potential claims on behalf of purchasers of Travere Therapeutics, Inc. (“Travere” or“the Company”) (NASDAQ: TVTX).
+Investors who purchased Travere securities are encouraged to obtain additional information and assist the investigation by visiting the firm's site: bgandg.com/TVTX .

 Investigation Details